larryhou/flatcfg/README.md

 |64 bit| long (int64)| ulong (uint64)| double (float64)|

 # Table
-`Table` is a basic data structure in `flatcfg`, and it's derived from `flatbuffers`.
+`Table` is a basic data structure in `flatcfg`, and it's derived from `FlatBuffers`.
 A table present a row data, no matter how complicated it is.

 First we need know how define a `Table` in xls book.
 Suppose we have a sheet named `INFORMATION_CONFIG` as following.